gty111/gty111.github.io/source/_posts/learn-cutlass-1.md

 toc: true
 ---

 In cutlass 3.0, it introduces a new library, Cute, to describe and manipulate tensors of threads and data.
-I think the core of cutlass is GEMM(or other computations) and data movement.

 <!-- more -->